OpenEvalProject/evals/manuscripts/elife-82469/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/82469/elife-82469-fig1-v1.jpg)

-**Figure 1.:** A) and in members of a household with a sputum smear-positive versus a smear-negative index case (irrespective of symptoms) (B).Illustrated are central estimates and 95% confidence intervals for each study separately and the results of a mixed-effects meta-analysis.
+**Figure 1.:** Illustrated are central estimates and 95% confidence intervals for each study separately and the results of a mixed-effects meta-analysis.
 Results for sputum smear status are omitted for Bangladesh as the survey considered only sputum smear-positive individuals.

-## Estimating the relative infectiousness of subclinical TB
+### Estimating the relative infectiousness of subclinical TB

 The estimated infectiousness of subclinical TB per unit time relative to clinical TB is shown in Figure 2A, both for each study separately as well as the mixed-effects meta-analysed result across studies of 1.93 (0.62–6.18, 95% prediction interval [PrI]).
 Figure 2B shows the analogous results for the infectiousness per unit time of sputum smear-negative versus smear-positive TB, with a summary value of 0.26 (0.03–2.47, 95% PrI).
 Detailed model results are shown in Appendix 1—table 4 and Appendix 1—figures 2–5.

 ![Figure 2.](https://cdn.elifesciences.org/articles/82469/elife-82469-fig2-v1.jpg)

-**Figure 2.:** A) and sputum smear-negative TB relative to smear-positive TB (B).Illustrated are the median and 95% confidence intervals for each study separately and the median and 95% prediction interval results from mixed-effects meta-analyses across studies with an associated measure of heterogeneity (I2).
+**Figure 2.:** Illustrated are the median and 95% confidence intervals for each study separately and the median and 95% prediction interval results from mixed-effects meta-analyses across studies with an associated measure of heterogeneity (I2).

-## Prevalence and bacteriological indicators for subclinical and clinical TB
+### Prevalence and bacteriological indicators for subclinical and clinical TB

 Data from 15 prevalence surveys where the proportion of subclinical and clinical TB was reported by sputum smear status were included, detailed in Appendix 1—table 2.
 These represented a range of high TB burden countries in Africa (n = 5) and Asia (n = 9, with two surveys in Viet Nam).
 In this subset, the overall proportion of prevalent TB that is subclinical was 58% (29–82%, 95% PrI), whilst the proportion smear-positive was 33% (18–52%, 95% PrI) for subclinical TB and 53% (25–80%, 95% PrI) for clinical TB.
 Detailed results for each variable are shown in Figure 3A–C.

 ![Figure 3.](https://cdn.elifesciences.org/articles/82469/elife-82469-fig3-v1.jpg)

-**Figure 3.:** A), the proportion of subclinical TB that is smear-positive (B), and the proportion of clinical TB that is smear-positive (C) using data from prevalence surveys in Africa (red) and Asia (teal).Illustrated are median and 95% confidence intervals for each study separately and the median and 95% prediction intervals from mixed-effects meta-analyses across studies with an associated measure of heterogeneity (I2).
+**Figure 3.:** Illustrated are median and 95% confidence intervals for each study separately and the median and 95% prediction intervals from mixed-effects meta-analyses across studies with an associated measure of heterogeneity (I2).
 Also shown is the estimated proportion of transmission from subclinical TB at the time of and in the location of each of the prevalence surveys in Africa and Asia (D).
 Illustrated is the median and 95% prediction intervals for each study separately as well as the global value.
 DPR = Democratic People’s Republic; PDR = People’s Democratic Republic.

-## The contribution of subclinical TB to transmission: Global and country levels
+### The contribution of subclinical TB to transmission: Global and country levels

 We quantified the contribution of subclinical TB to ongoing Mtb transmission by combining the estimates for the infectiousness of subclinical TB per unit time relative to clinical TB (Figure 2A), the infectiousness of sputum smear-negative TB relative to smear-positive TB (Figure 2B), and the proportion of prevalent TB that is subclinical and the proportion of subclinical and clinical TB that is sputum smear-positive (Figure 3A–C).
 The 14 included countries are a reasonable reflection of the geography and epidemiological characteristics of high TB burden countries in the WHO African, South-East Asia, and Western Pacific regions, which together represent around 85% of current global TB incidence (World Health Organisation, 2021).
 As such we used a summary value for the included surveys as a global estimate.

 Figure 3D shows the results by country and globally, where 68% (27–92%, 95% PrI) of global Mtb transmission is estimated to come from prevalent subclinical TB, ranging from 45% (19–76%, 95% PrI) in Nigeria to 84% (60–95%, 95% PrI) in Mongolia.

-## Sensitivity analyses
+### Sensitivity analyses

-## Sensitivity analysis 1
+#### Sensitivity analysis 1

 The above analysis was repeated excluding two studies with methodologies that differed from the remaining two: the Bangladesh (2007) prevalence survey (Zaman et al., 2012) (which provided sputum smear-positive index cases only) and the active case-finding trial in Viet Nam (ACT3 [2017]) (Marks et al., 2019) (which provided index cases via repeated screening related to case-finding as well as prevalence surveys).
 Affected results are shown in Appendix 1—figure 6.
 The infectiousness of subclinical TB per unit time relative to clinical TB decreased to 1.39 (0.17–11.2, 95% PrI), and the infectiousness of sputum smear-negative TB relative to smear-positive TB decreased to 0.12 (0.03–0.53, 95% PrI), with corresponding values of 57% (10–94%, 95% PrI) of global transmission from subclinical TB, ranging from 34% (6–81%, 95% PrI) in Nigeria to 76% (28–97%, 95% PrI) in Mongolia.

-## Sensitivity analysis 2
+#### Sensitivity analysis 2

 The above analysis was repeated using an alternative estimate for the relative duration of subclinical TB versus clinical TB of 0.72 (0.60–0.89, 95% PoI), from Richards et al., 2021.
 Affected results are shown in Appendix 1—figure 7.
 The infectiousness of subclinical TB per unit time relative to clinical TB increased to 2.19 (0.91–5.26, 95% PrI), with corresponding values of 71% (32–92%, 95% PrI) of global transmission from subclinical TB, ranging from 48% (25–74%, 95% PrI) in Nigeria to 86% (68–95%, 95% PrI) in Mongolia.

-## Sensitivity analysis 3
+#### Sensitivity analysis 3

 The above analysis was repeated assuming that households with an index case have a 50% greater background risk of infection than households with no index case.
 Affected results are shown in Appendix 1—figure 8.
 The infectiousness of subclinical TB per unit time relative to clinical TB increased to 2.44 (0.60–10.06, 95% PrI) whilst the infectiousness of sputum smear-negative TB relative to smear-positive TB increased to 0.36 (0.03–4.51, 95% PrI), with corresponding values of 74% (29–95%, 95% PrI) of global transmission from subclinical TB, ranging from 53% (20–85%, 95% PrI) in Nigeria to 88% (61–97%, 95% PrI) in Mongolia.

-## Sensitivity analysis 4
+#### Sensitivity analysis 4

 The above analysis was repeated assuming sputum smear-positive TB has twice the duration of smear-negative TB.
 Affected results are shown in Appendix 1—figure 9.
 The infectiousness of subclinical TB per unit time relative to clinical TB was largely unchanged at 1.94 (0.63–6.16, 95% PrI) whilst the infectiousness of sputum smear-negative TB relative to smear-positive TB increased to 0.51 (0.06–4.39, 95% PrI), with corresponding values of 70% (29–93%, 95% PrI) of global transmission from subclinical TB, ranging from 49% (21–79%, 95% PrI) in Nigeria to 86% (63–96%, 95% PrI) in Mongolia.

-## Sensitivity analysis 5
+#### Sensitivity analysis 5

 The above analysis was repeated with all studies modelled simultaneously, assuming local background risks of infection for each study and global values across all studies for the remaining cumulative hazards.
 Affected results are shown in Appendix 1—figure 10.
 The infectiousness of subclinical TB per unit time relative to clinical TB decreased to 1.39 (0.50–4.02, 95% PrI) whilst the infectiousness of sputum smear-negative TB relative to smear-positive TB decreased to 0.11 (0.02–0.68, 95% PrI), with corresponding values of 58% (20–88%, 95% PrI) of global transmission from subclinical TB, ranging from 34% (15–62%, 95% PrI) in Nigeria to 76% (52–91%, 95% PrI) in Mongolia.